Stamp duty and registration for rental agreement in Maharashtra 2025

 Rent agreements are critical for solving disputes that arise between landlords and tenants.
 Usually, in Maharashtra, the rent agreement is made for a period of up to 11 months, as it is necessary by law to register a rent agreement if the agreement period is more than 12 months.
 If you are looking for a home on rent in Maharashtra, it is essential to know the applicable stamp duty and registration charges for rent agreement in Mumbai, Pune and different cities.
 You can also make use of facilities with respect to rent agreement creation provided by Housing.com, which is quick and not cumbersome.

-Most importantly, entering into tenancies without giving the agreement a legal validity through the execution of a lease agreement, would be a bad idea, especially keeping in view the instances of wrongdoings in Mumbai’s rental real estate market.
+Entering into tenancies without giving the agreement a legal validity through the execution of a lease agreement is a bad idea, especially keeping in view the instances of wrongdoings in Mumbai’s rental real estate market.
+Most people also opt for the easy and cheaper way of going for notary which again doesn’t have a legal standing.
+If you are renting your property in Maharashtra, visit the IGR Maharashtra website and get the leave and license agreement in place.

 FAQs